liorosenman/flights_project/backend/readme.md

 # BUGS:
     1. get_customer_by_username // structure of query does not match function result // FIXED
+    2. get_airline_by_username --- structure of query does not match function result

 # ADDITIONS:
     1. In create a ticket - check if tickets left. // DONE